-Assessing your health and safety policies
+Assessing your health and safety policies for a second wave of COVID-19

 Assessing your health and safety policies and readiness for a potential second wave of COVID-19 means more than simply ensuring your business has enough PPE on hand (although it means that too).
 It may mean reevaluating your staffing requirements and seeing if some of your employees can work from home to provide for more physical distancing at your place of business.